huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 A selector node is graphically represented by a question mark.
 ![selector](https://cloud.githubusercontent.com/assets/2366334/4603480/5f2d3274-516d-11e4-80c5-8e5df55f9fd1.png)

+There's a simple variation of the selector task that can make your AI more interesting and varied, the non-deterministic selector.
+While the standard selector runs each of its children in a strict order defined in advance by who has created the tree, the non-deterministic variation runs its children in a random order.
+As an example, imagine a dog that wants to rest, it could either sit or lie down.
+You can quickly implement this behavior by using a random selector with tho children, `Sit Down` and `Lie Down`.

 ### Sequence ###
 A sequence is a branch task that runs each of its child behaviors in turn.
 It will return immediately with a failure status code when one of its children fails.
 As long as its children are succeeding, it will keep going.
 If it runs out of children, it will return in success.